esciencecenter-digital-skills/research-software-support/modules/citation/principles.md

 order: 3
 ---

-## The FORCE11 working group published the [Software Citation Principles](https://force11.org/info/software-citation-principles-published-2016/)
+### The software citation principles

-### The principles
+The FORCE11 working group published the [Software Citation Principles](https://force11.org/info/software-citation-principles-published-2016/)

 **Importance**: Software should be considered a legitimate and citable product of research.
 Software citations should be accorded the same importance in the scholarly record as citations of other research products, such as publications and data; they should be included in the metadata of the citing work, for example in the reference list of a journal article, and should not be omitted or separated.
 Software should be cited on the same basis as any other research product such as a paper or a book, that is, authors should cite the appropriate set of software products just as they cite the appropriate set of papers.